jacky917/Rapidgator-DL-Extension/README.md

 ## Instructions for use:

-* １．Unzip the project.
+* １ Unzip the project.
-* ２．Enable developer mode and import the project.
+* ２ Enable developer mode and import the project.

 https://youtu.be/jawd1uSPW18